Skip to content

 The Iowa Department of Veterans’ Affairs administers many of the veteran programs and benefits in Iowa.
 This is a great place to learn about your state and federal benefits or get help with claims and applications.

-Read on for the ultimate guide to Iowa veterans benefits in 2022!
+Read on for the ultimate guide to Iowa veterans benefits!

 Iowa veteran benefits offer special property tax exemptions and credits to those who served.

 Iowa veteran benefits reduce assessed home value for property tax purposes by $1,852.
-The service member must have been on active duty during a period of war (or for a minimum of 18 months during peacetime).
+You must have been on active duty during a period of war (or for a minimum of 18 months during peacetime).

 The amount of exemption can vary.
 You must own the property on July 1 of each claim year.